Description of the Pest

-- They easily climb trees and vines and feed on fruit and nuts from set to maturity and through harvest.
-Adult ground squirrels often cache seeds and nuts in their burrows, especially in the late summer and early fall.
+- Adult ground squirrels often cache seeds and nuts in their burrows, especially in the late summer and early fall.
 During this period, crop losses greatly exceed the amount the ground squirrels have consumed.
 Ground squirrels also consume vegetative crops (e.g., alfalfa, cole crops, and lettuce) and berries.

 - They often chew plastic irrigation lines, and their burrows can contribute to soil erosion.

 - When digging burrows, ground squirrels bring soil and rock to the surface and deposit it in mounds near burrow openings.
 They enlarge burrow systems each year by constructing new tunnels and creating more entrances, so the longer the ground squirrels occupy the burrow, the more extensive it becomes.
 They create more entrances to serve a growing population.
 Large and numerous burrow openings and soil mounds are hard on equipment and can make mechanical harvesting especially difficult.

 - The burrows of ground squirrels can divert irrigation water and have been known to cause severe damage to levies and other water retention systems.

 - In some areas, ground squirrels can also pose a health risk to humans through the spread of sylvatic plague.

 The management action needed for ground squirrels depends on their activity pattern and feeding preferences during the time of year when action is taken.
 The choice of tactics is also influenced by the location of the infestation and number of ground squirrels present.
 For more detailed information on managing ground squirrels, see Ground Squirrel Best Management Practices.